2008 United States House of Representatives elections in Mississippi: District 3

 Republican Chip Pickering retired from Congress at this election after 12 years of service.
 The candidates were Republican Gregg Harper, attorney and chairman of the Rankin County Republican Party; Democrat Joel Gill, Pickens town alderman and a cattle broker; and independent candidate Jim Giles, a former systems engineer and white supremacist.
-CQ Politics correctly forecast the race as 'Safe Republican', as Harper was elected with 62.54% of the vote.
+Forecasted as 'Safe Republican', Harper was elected with 62.54% of the vote.